Tubbz-alt/sbo-templates/README.rst

 .. code-block:: bash

-    Usage: sbotmp <application>
+    Usage: sbotmp <application_name>

     Optional arguments:
       -h, --help           display this help and exit -v, --version        print version and exit

-For a new project, you create at first a new folder with the same name with the project, for an existing project, come into the folder and start to edit.
+For a new project, you should create at first a new folder with the same name with the project, for an existing project, come into the folder and start to edit.
 Enjoy!

 Screenshots
 -----------